Indian automaker Mahindra expects chip crunch, pandemic to hurt first quarter

-BENGALURU (Reuters) -Indian automaker Mahindra and Mahindra warned on Friday that a global chip shortage, rising commodity prices and pandemic-related lockdowns in its home market posed a threat to its business in the first quarter of fiscal 2022.
+Indian automaker Mahindra and Mahindra (MAHM.NS) warned on Friday that a global chip shortage, rising commodity prices and pandemic-related lockdowns in its home market posed a threat to its business in the first quarter of fiscal 2022.

 Apart from the chip shortage triggered by factors including pandemic-driven supply-chain disruptions, the Indian auto industry is under pressure from a severe second wave of COVID-19 infections that have led to a fresh round of lockdowns.